hardworking-toptal-dev/todo-API/readme.md

-# To-do list app using ACTIX
+# To-do list web API using ACTIX

 A simple web API that can manage "to-do" items stored in a database, using the Rust Web Framework [Actix](https://actix.rs).